 The body has a mechanism and a clock that it follows, hence nutrients should also be taken as per the body’s system.
 Learn from an expert the right time to have different supplements.
 Additionally, some supplements are water and some are fat-soluble.
 These need to be taken before or after meals, as directed by the nutritionist.

 It may seem like all supplements are more or less the same, in reality, they have vast differences in their effectiveness.
-Research suggests that almost 60% of dietary supplements available in our country are fake!
-Some of them not even tested and approved by the government authorities.
+Randomized clinical trials and some research suggests that almost 60% of dietary supplements available in our country are fake!
+Some of them are not even tested and approved by the government authorities.
 It is essential to pick a good brand and the right ingredients, not only from a cost perspective but even for your safety.

 Learn more about myths of supplements, nutrition, diet, and fitness with Dr Hetal Pal – Ph.D.
 Nutrition and Dietetics.